kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

      if: "[ -e /foo/bar ]"
 ```

-Below you can find a list of all the supported fields, mind to replace with the appropriate stage you want to hook into.
+Below you can find a list of all the supported fields.
+Mind to replace with the appropriate stage you want to hook into.

 ### Filtering stages by node hostname